forcedotcom/commerce-extensibility/README.md

 ## Issues

-If you’re experiencing an issue with the sample code, check the open issues first.
-If someone hasn’t already raised the same issue, file a new issue with a description of the issue and describe the steps to reproduce it.
-If you require an urgent response to your issue, file a support ticket with Salesforce Commerce Cloud.
-You can also create an issue to request a new feature or suggest improvements.
+We are not currently tracking issues through GitHub.
+If you’re experiencing an issue with the sample code, reach out to your Salesforce representative.

 ## Code of Conduct